mdekstrand/cs533-web/glossary.md

     A widely-used name for the {term}`tuning set`.
 Sometimes validation and test are switched, so an author will talk about trying out different models with their test set and doing the final evaluation with a validation set.
 I avoid the term due to this confusion.

     See {term}`test set` for more details.

+variable
+    In **statistics**, a particular data value that can be observed.
+For example, the a penguin's mass is a variable for penguin entities.
+    A {term}`random variable` is a variable that takes on random values (or unknown values, where we model the unknowns with randomness).

+    In **programming**, a name used to refer to a piece of data.
+The following Python code assigns the value 3 to the variable `x`:

+    ```{python}
+    x = 3
+    ```

 variance
     A measure of the spread of a random variable (which may be observable quantities in the population).